AdobeDocs/experience-cloud.en/help/mobile-android-implementation/analytics.md

     <!--![Basic trackState Call](images/android/mobile-analytics-basicTrackState2.png)-->

+>[!NOTE] If you completed the lessons to implement Target's VEC, you will have some additional code in the viewDidLoad() function which is not shown in the screenshots of this exercise.
+This is expected and meant to provide focus on the task at hand.

-**To validate the screen vew hit**
+**To validate the trackState**

 1. Save, build and run the project
-1. When the simulator runs and opens the main home screen of the app, view the Android Studio console
+1. When the simulator runs and opens the home screen of the app, view the Android Studio console
 1. Filter the console to entries with "home" and look at the bottom entry which shows that the `Analytics request was sent with body`
 1. Note that pageName variable is set to `Home Screen`, and there are no other custom data pairs.
 Although technically you are setting a "state name" and not a "page name," the parameter name used is `pageName` in order to provide consistency with website implementations.